 WEVL wouldn't exist without the help of our valuable off-air volunteers.
 They do everything from answering the phone during pledge drive, soliciting donations, working at events like Blues on the Bluff®, clerical work, and designing and maintaining this Web site.

-E-mail the This email address is being protected from spambots.
-You need JavaScript enabled to view it. for more info, or download an Off-air Volunteer Application now.
+E-mail the station manager for more info, or download an Off-air Volunteer Application now.

 Note: The Off-air Volunteer Application requires Adobe Acrobat Reader, which is available for free from Adobe Systems, Inc.